 How does it work?

 UCLB expects to stay a shareholder in the company until an appropriate exit event (e.g. sale, IPO).
 During that time, it will have regular shareholder rights, including certain information rights to fulfil its reporting obligations to UCL.
-It is expected that the 6% shareholding will dilute over time as the company raises investment beyond £1m.
+It is expected that the 5% or 10% shareholding will dilute over time as the company raises investment beyond £1m.
 At an exit, UCLB will share the proceeds from its converted equity according to the UCL revenue share policy, which means that a significant portion of the net income received by UCLB on an exit event will be returned to the Department / UCL.

 Researchers interested in providing consultancy services should explore the UCL Consultants model.
 Those working on patentable technologies should speak to UCL Business about options for commercialising their results.

 What are the benefits?

 Portico Ventures is designed with the confident researcher-entrepreneur in mind: it aims to allow UCL staff to take their ideas forward with greater independence in return for a greater share of the reward.
 It also allows for first time researcher-entrepreneurs to benefit from UCLB’s 25 years of experience in establishing successful spinout companies via the tailored-UCLB support track.
 In both cases, a host of tools and guidance materials have been developed by the Portico Ventures team for researchers to explore and make use of.